MasrourTawfik/images_segmentation_prompt/Documentation/scripts/ViT.rst

     :alt: Alternative Text

-.. admonition::  For more Understanding Vision Transformers
+For more Understanding Vision Transformers

+.. admonition::  link form more information

    .. container:: blue-box